 \label{sec:increase_analognb}

-When recalibrating the AMs with MTWs of different time steps, the optimal number of analogues changed for both 2Z and 2Z-2MI methods. $N_{1}$ and $N_{2}$, from the first and the second level of analogy, tend to significantly increase with the reduction of the time step of the MTW (Fig. \ref{fig:analog_nb}).
-When using ERA-20C, all optimal numbers of analogues (for the different analogy levels) tend in average to double when using a 6h-MTW instead of the classic approach, and to even triple when using a 3h-MTW.
-These higher numbers of analogues were objectively chosen by the calibration procedure (Sect. \ref{sec:calibration}) in order to increase the prediction skill of the methods.
+When recalibrating the AMs with MTWs of different time steps, the optimal number of analogues changed for both 2Z and 2Z-2MI methods. $N_{1}$ and $N_{2}$, from the first and the second level of analogy, tended to significantly increase with a reduced MTW time step (Fig. \ref{fig:analog_nb}).
+When using ERA-20C, all optimal numbers of analogues for the different analogy levels tended to double when using a 6-h MTW instead of the classic approach and to even triple when using a 3-h MTW.
+These higher numbers of analogues were objectively chosen by using the calibration procedure (Sect. \ref{sec:calibration}) in order to increase the prediction skill of the methods.

-As shown in Fig. \ref{fig:changes_S1}, the improvement of the S1 criterion grows along with the rank of the analogue, which shows an accumulation of better analogue situations in the distributions.
-It seems profitable to widen the selection of analogues in order to also keep some whose rank has increased, as they appear to be relevant to the prediction of the precipitation values.
+As shown in Fig. \ref{fig:changes_S1}, the improvement of the S1 criterion increases along with the rank of the analogue, which shows an accumulation of better analogue situations in the distributions.
+Widening the selection of analogues appears to be beneficial for keeping some with increased rank because they appear to be relevant in predicting the precipitation values.
 The number of good analogues was globally increased.

-A higher number of analogues generally means, with an archive of fixed length, a poorer analogy.
-Indeed, when the choice of the predictors or the parameters are improved, leading to a better prediction, the optimal number of analogue situations decreases.
-However, when the length of the archive increases, the optimal number of analogues increases too for a better performance up to a certain threshold \citep[][]{Bontron2004, Hamill2006a}.
-The observed increase in the number of analogue situations with the MTW resulted in better performance skills for the given methods, as it can be seen as an inflation of the archive.
+A higher number of analogues generally resulted in a poorer analogy with an archive of fixed length.
+Indeed, when the choice of the predictors or the parameters improved, leading to a better prediction, the optimal number of analogue situations decreased.
+However, when the length of the archive increased, the optimal number of analogues also increased for better performance up to a certain threshold \citep[][]{Bontron2004, Hamill2006a}.
+The observed increase in the number of analogue situations with the MTW resulted in better performance skills for the given methods because it can be considered as an inflation of the archive.
 However, if new relevant predictors were added to the method, the number of analogues would then decrease again.

 \subsection{Inflation of the archive}